MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/plan/understand-the-effect-of-fast-logon-optimization-and-fast-startup-on-group-policy.md

 ## <a name="BKMK_REQ"></a>CSE processing requirements
 When Group Policy processes on a Windows-based computer, client-side extensions interpret the stored policy settings and make the appropriate changes to the environment.
 When troubleshooting a given client-side extension s application of Group Policy, the administrator can view the configuration parameters that affect that extension s operation.
 These parameters are in the form of registry values.

-> [!importANT]
+> [!IMPORTANT]
 > This section provides an overview about the information that is stored in the registry.
 This is for informational purposes, and it is not recommended that you adjust the CSE processing properties by using the registry.
-Serious problems might occur if you modify the registry incorrectly. if you do make any changes to the registry, it is recommended that you back up the registry before you modify it.
-Then, you can restore the registry if a problem occurs. for more information about how to back up and restore the registry, see [article 322756](http://support.microsoft.com/kb/322756) in the Microsoft Knowledge Base.
+Serious problems might occur if you modify the registry incorrectly.
+If you do make any changes to the registry, it is recommended that you back up the registry before you modify it.
+Then, you can restore the registry if a problem occurs.
+For more information about how to back up and restore the registry, see [article 322756](http://support.microsoft.com/kb/322756) in the Microsoft Knowledge Base.

 Each client-side extension is identified by a subkey under the following path:

 HKEY_LOCAL_MACHINE\Software\Microsoft\Windows NT\Currentversion\Winlogon\GPExtensions

-The subkey name takes the form of a Globally Unique Identifier (GUID). for more information about identifying registered Group Policy client-side extensions, see [article 216357](http://support.microsoft.com/kb/216357/EN-US) in the Microsoft Knowledge Base.
+The subkey name takes the form of a Globally Unique Identifier (GUID).
+For more information about identifying registered Group Policy client-side extensions, see [article 216357](http://support.microsoft.com/kb/216357/EN-US) in the Microsoft Knowledge Base.

-The **NoBackgroundPolicy** registry key determines if a CSE is called during Group Policy background policy processing. if this value is set to 1, the CSE will not be called during background processing.
+The **NoBackgroundPolicy** registry key determines if a CSE is called during Group Policy background policy processing.
+If this value is set to 1, the CSE will not be called during background processing.
 A CSE that requires synchronous processing can still be called during background processing.
 However, because background processing is always performed in asynchronous mode, a CSE that requires synchronous processing exits after signaling a request for the next sign-in  to be run in synchronous mode.

 Each CSE determines if it requires synchronous processing to apply changes to the policy settings.